-Q2: During pregnancy, should women eat less, more or same amount of food as before?
+Q2: During pregnancy, should women eat less, more or the same amount of food as before?

 Focus only on those practices which will be / were promoted by your intervention and are proven to contribute to improved health and nutrition (the focus of your action and the guidance materials below will help you identify them).

-Calculate the indicator's value by dividing the number of women aware of the minimum number of promoted practices (e.g. at least 4 out of 6 practices) by the total number of interviewed women and multiplying the result by 100 to convert it to a percentage.
+To calculate the indicator's value, divide the number of women aware of the minimum number of promoted practices (e.g. at least 4 out of 6 practices) by the total number of interviewed women.
+Multiply the result by 100 to convert it to a percentage.

 1) While women take most care of young children (and their awareness is therefore essential), their actual practices are significantly influenced by other family and community members, such as husbands, mothers-in-law, traditional healers and other informal authorities.
-Effective interventions therefore have to influence and measure also their awareness.
+Therefore, effective interventions have to influence and also measure their awareness.
 Therefore, it is highly recommended to also use some of the following modifications of this indicator: